 Communication Neuroscience Lab

-Our mission is to increase health and happiness.
+Our mission is to increase health and happiness for people and the planet.

-The Communication Neuroscience Lab is an interdisciplinary group whose mission focuses on catalyzing communication that increases human health and happiness and reduces human suffering by gaining insight into how people coordinate, bond, and influence one another.
+The Communication Neuroscience Lab is an interdisciplinary group whose mission focuses on catalyzing communication that increases health and happiness and reduces suffering by gaining insight into how people coordinate, bond, and influence one another.
+Major areas of work include health and wellbeing, climate action and resilience, and equity.

 We view communication as key to solving society’s most pressing problems.
-It is at the center of human health and happiness — being connected to others has enormous benefits for mental and physical wellbeing, and both healthy and unhealthy behaviors spread through social networks.
-We use a unique set of tools from biological, social, and engineering sciences to motivate people to make choices that increase the spread of innovation, happiness, health, and the health of our democracy, while reducing the spread of negative outcomes.
-We use the brain as one powerful window to understand and predict outcomes that are challenging to predict otherwise.
+It is at the center of health and happiness — being connected to others has enormous benefits for mental and physical wellbeing, and both healthy and unhealthy behaviors spread through social networks.
+Communication and coordinated action are also key for solving many of society’s most pressing problems, like climate change.

 Photo Credit (top image): iStock / Movus